grnet/snf-image/docs/interface.rst

    exists in the above-mentioned location.
 For more information on "answer files" please refer to :ref:`windows-deployment`.

+ * **ALLOW_MOUNTED_TASK_OVERWRITING=yes**
+   If this property is defined with yes, then the presence of an executable file under */root/snf-image/helper/overwrite_task_<TASK>* inside the image will make *snf-image* execute the code hosted there instead of the default one.
+See :ref:`Overwriting Configuration Tasks<overwriting-configuration-tasks>` for more info.

  * **PASSWD_HASHING_METHOD=md5|sha1|blowfish|sha256|sha512**
    This property can be used on Unix instances to specify the method to be used to hash the users password.
 By default this is determined by the type of the